Restricted Burning Period until 14 December 2023

 Local emergency management arrangements

-The Shire has plans and structures in place to bring together government, volunteers and private agencies to assist in dealing with a major emergency.
+The Shire's Local Emergency Management Arrangements and Local Recovery Plan documents are in place to bring together hazard management agencies, local support organisations and industry representatives to assist in dealing with a major emergency.

 Find out more in the document below.